Germany's socialist Left party attempts a fresh start | DW | 27.02.2021

 Like Kipping, the 66-year-old Riexinger is generally positive about his term.
 He said the party has succeeded in leaving behind its image as a party of naysayers and critics, expanding its program to include comprehensive and plausible pension and tax plans.
 "We say where we want to go and no longer just what we're against," he said.

-The former trade union official also rejects another long-held accusation: That the Left is too sympathetic to Russia.
-"We are a peace and human rights party," he says, "so we have a very clear position on this now."
+The former trade union official also rejected another long-held accusation, that the Left is too sympathetic to Russia.
+"We are a peace and human rights party," he said.
+"We have a very clear position on this now."

 Nevertheless, some of the party's fixed positions remain beyond the pale for mainstream Germans: for one thing, the Left still categorically rejects any use of Germany's armed forces on foreign soil, including maintaining the ongoing military presence in Afghanistan.

-Some within the party are open to peacekeeping blue-helmet missions under the umbrella of the United Nations —among them Susanne Henning-Wellsow, the new co-chairperson.
+Some within the party are open to peacekeeping missions under the umbrella of the United Nations — among them Henning-Wellsow, the new co-chairperson.

 This article has been translated from German.